ftsrg/theta/hu.bme.mit.theta.formalism.cfa/README.md

 - Windows, command line: `gradlew.bat theta-cfa-cli`
 - Windows, GUI: `gradlew.bat theta-cfa-gui`

 The runnable file will appear under _build/libs_.
-The tool also requires the libraries in the _../lib_ folder (if you work on Windows, also read the README there).
+The tool also requires [Z3 and GraphViz](../doc/Dependencies.md).

 The command line tool can be run with `java -jar theta-cfa-cli.jar [arguments]`.
 If no arguments are given, a help screen is displayed about the arguments and their possible values.
 For example, put the example above in a file called `counter.cfa` and call `java -jar theta-cfa-cli.jar --model counter.cfa --domain EXPL --refinement SEQ_ITP --loglevel 3`.